id-NaN/rimworld-profile-manager/README.md

 this tool/template bundle allows you to easily manage unlimited rimworld versions on windows

+run the initialize.bat file first to create the necessary folders

 paste your rimworld installation from the
 C:\Program Files (x86)\Steam\steamapps\common\RimWorld
 folder into the folder with the matching version number.